Do I Need an Accountant?

 Help When You Apply for A Business Loan

 When a small business needs a business loan, an accountant can help increase the chances that you will get one.
 They can give the bank facts and figures to help back up your need for the loan and ability to pay it back.
-Plus, having an accountant shows the bank that you are serious about your business, and that alone can sometimes help you get the loan.
+Plus, having an accountant shows banks that you are serious about your business, and that alone can sometimes help you get a loan.
 An accountant can help you select the loan to apply for, too, and tell you if the interest rate, terms, and conditions are good for you.

 When You Are in A Growth Phase